jonlpersson/ed-latimore/site/_posts/2021-01-10-lifes-not-fair--how-to-deal-with-it.md

 If I come from a family with money who can afford to send me to all the best sports camps, but my opponent’s only instruction came from a coach who never excelled in the game, obviously I have an advantage—a huge one.
 Someone might even call it unfair.

 It’s the same with private education or bodybuilders who spend all their time working out instead of relaxing.
 People are born rich or poor, intelligent or dull, good-looking or repulsive, in good times and bad.
 All men are not created equal, nor do they live equally, and they certainly will not die equally.
-Pretending otherwise means those driven to succeed will surpass you&nbsp;[while you complain about the unfairness of it all.](/why-do-people-complain/)
+Pretending otherwise means those driven to succeed will surpass you [while you complain about the unfairness of it all.](/why-do-people-complain/)

 Forget the illusion of fairness.
 Take the cards you’re dealt, find your angle, and play your best.